 Don’t think that you need to do your whole degree abroad if you want to study Languages.

-A typical undergraduate degree in Modern Languages will last four years, one of which will be a year abroad where you can work or study in a foreign University in a country where one of your studied languages is spoken – make sure to pause your rent and utility bills for this year!
+A typical undergraduate degree in Modern Languages will last four years, one of which will be a year abroad where you can work or study in a foreign University in a country where one of your studied languages is spoken – make sure to pause your rent and student utility bills for this year!

 Although there has been some confusion and recently regarding Brexit, universities are all working hard to ensure that year-abroad programmes can go ahead.
 Typically, students can decide to study two or more languages with the option of combining them with another subject, such as business, politics, sociology, film or history.